gr82morozr/codereview/README.md

       - Checks file's last modified time.
       - If FILE_NAME_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file name must match at least one pattern.
       - If FILE_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file must contain at least one matching line.
-    If these patterns are empty, the file passes that check.
     Returns True if the file should be processed; otherwise False.
     """
     mtime = os.path.getmtime(input_file)